Preparing to buy a house? Call us for a complimentary mortgage consultation.

 Many factors influence mortgage rates in New York and across the nation.
 Some of these factors are economic, while others have to do with the individual homebuyer’s financial situation.

-The Big Picture influences that impact mortgage rates include:
+The big-picture influences that impact mortgage rates include:

 • The Fed: The Federal Reserve’s decisions regarding the federal funds rate have a significant influence on mortgage rates.
 When the Fed raises the federal funds rate, it becomes more expensive for banks to borrow money, leading to an increase in mortgage rates.
 The opposite is also true: A decrease in the federal funds rate can result in lower mortgage rates.

 • Inflation: Inflation, measured by the Consumer Price Index (CPI), reflects the overall increase in the prices of goods and services.
-When inflation rises, the value of money decreases, making it more expensive for lenders to lend money.
+When inflation rises, the value of money decreases, making it more expensive for mortgage lenders to lend money.
 To compensate for this, lenders may increase mortgage rates to maintain their profit margins.

 • Unemployment rate: The unemployment rate is another economic indicator that affects mortgage rates.
 A low unemployment rate generally signifies a robust economy, characterized by increased consumer spending and business investment.
 This economic strength often leads to higher demand for housing, driving up home prices and, consequently, mortgage rates.

-But an individual’s financial profile also influences the mortgage rates they’re offered:
+An individual’s financial profile also influences the mortgage rates they’re offered:

+• Credit score: Ranging from 300-850, a credit score is a numerical representation of an individual’s credit history and repayment behavior.
+Borrowers with higher credit scores are considered lower-risk borrowers, making them more attractive to lenders.
 As a result, homebuyers with a score of 740 or above are often rewarded with lower mortgage interest rates.
 However, FHA loan applicants can qualify for a mortgage with a score as low as 500 if they put down 10%.

+• Down payment: An April 2024 SoFi survey of 500 people asked house hunters about their down payment amount.
+Here are the results: 30% planned on an 11%-20% down payment; 19% hoped to have a 6%-10% down payment; 10% aimed for a 5% down payment or less; 7% were exploring $0 down payment options.
 The down payment represents the portion of the home’s purchase price that the borrower pays upfront.
 A larger down payment reduces the loan amount required, lowering the lender’s risk.
 To incentivize larger down payments, lenders typically offer lower mortgage interest rates for borrowers who make a substantial down payment.

 • Income and assets: Lenders carefully assess a borrower’s income and assets to determine their ability to repay the mortgage.
 A steady income and substantial assets provide assurance to lenders that the borrower can meet their financial obligations.
 As a result, borrowers with strong income and asset profiles may qualify for lower mortgage interest rates.

 New York offers the full range of mortgage types to cater to the needs of different homebuyers.
-These include:

-Adjustable-rate mortgages (ARMs) initially offer a lower interest rate compared to fixed-rate loans.
+ARMs initially offer a lower interest rate compared to fixed-rate loans.
 However, after a predetermined introductory period, the interest rate can fluctuate based on market conditions.
 ARMs can be beneficial for borrowers who plan to sell their home before the fixed-rate period ends.

-One drawback of FHA loans is that they require an upfront mortgage insurance premium (MIP) of 1.75% of the base loan amount, as well as monthly MIP for new homebuyers of 0.15% to .75% — most often 0.55%.
+FHA loans, backed by the Federal Housing Administration, are designed for borrowers with limited down payments and lower credit scores.
+These loans offer more flexible credit and income requirements compared to conventional loans.
+One drawback of FHA loans is that they require an upfront mortgage insurance premium (MIP) of 1.75% of the base loan amount, as well as a monthly MIP for new homebuyers of 0.15%-0.75% — most often 0.55%.

 VA loans are available to veterans, active-duty military members, and some Reserve and National Guard members.
-These loans offer competitive interest rates and do not require a down payment, making them an attractive option for eligible borrowers.
+These loans offer competitive interest rates and don’t require a down payment, making them an attractive option for eligible borrowers.
 The first step in getting a VA mortgage is obtaining a certificate of eligibility from the VA.

 USDA loans are designed for low-income borrowers looking to purchase a home in a rural area.
 These loans are backed by the U.S. Department of Agriculture and offer favorable interest rates and no down payment or mortgage insurance requirement.
 However, USDA loans require a 1% upfront guarantee fee and a 0.35% annual guarantee fee, based on the remaining principal balance each year.

-Securing a mortgage often depends on choosing the right location, where home prices and the cost of living are affordable
+Securing a mortgage often depends on choosing the right location, where home prices and the cost of living are affordable.

 Some popular places to get a mortgage in New York include: